oskarhenriksson/toric-vertically-parametrized-systems/results/legend.md

 * `GenericallyLocallyToric` is true if the network is generically locally toric in the sense of Definition 3.4 and Theorem 5.3 of the paper.
 * `LocallyToric` is true if we were able to verify that the network is locally toric with Algorithm 6.7 in the paper.
 * `Toric` is true if we were able to verify that the network is toric with Algorithm 6.7 in the paper.
-* `TrivialToricinvariancePartition` is true if the matroid partition consists of a single block.
+* `TrivialPartition` is true if the matroid partition consists of a single block.
 * `Quasihomogeneous` is true if the toric rank is positive and the steady state system is quasihomogeneous with respect to the elements of the toric invariance group.

 ## Consequences of toricity